 - Read religious texts with sympathetic imagination, understanding and discernment

-- Reflect on their own religious convictions
+- Reflect on your own religious convictions

 - Be intellectually honest and courageous, respectful, humble and compassionate